 Prosser, Clapper & Johnson Law (“PC&J”) is pleased to announce that their Client has been awarded over $7.5 million dollars by a FINRA Arbitration Panel against former Merrill broker, Tom Buck, following eleven (11) days of hearings conducted in February and March of 2022.
 A copy of the Award can be found at this link.

-The Prosser Firm settled claims of breach of fiduciary duty, elder exploitation, fraud, and failure to supervise brought by its Clients -- a senior investor couple -- against Morgan Stanley and its Knoxville based broker, Frank Venable, for $6,800,000.
-This case alleged that Mr. Venable assumed discretion in the Clients' accounts without proper authorization and excessive trading between 2008 - 2016.
-The requested damages were largely comprised of well managed damages (the difference in how the investors’ accounts actually performed versus how they should have performed had they been prudently managed).
-A link to the broker's public disciplinary record can be found here.
-A link to the Prosser Firm's press release can be found here.
+The Prosser Firm settled claims of breach of fiduciary duty, elder exploitation, fraud, and failure to supervise brought by its Clients – a senior investor couple – against Morgan Stanley and its Knoxville based broker, Frank Venable, for $6,800,000.
+This case alleged that Mr. Venable assumed discretion in the Clients’ accounts without proper authorization and excessively traded the account from 2008 through 2016.
+The requested damages were largely comprised of well managed damages (the difference in how the clients’ accounts actually performed versus how they should have performed had they been prudently managed).
+A link to the broker’s public disciplinary record can be found here.
+A link to the Prosser Firm’s press release can be found here.

 The Prosser Firm obtained an $800,000 arbitration award in favor of Raymond James against its former broker, Michael Camferdam.
 The suit began as an action by Raymond James to collect the approximately $250,000 balance owed by the former broker on his promissory notes.
 The broker refused to pay and instead responded with counterclaims for wrongful termination and U-5 defamation, among other things.
 After 12 days of trial, the Panel gave Raymond James a full award – including the complete note balance owed, interest thereon at the 10% per annum note rate and complete attorneys’ fees.
 The former broker’s claims were denied in their entirety.
 A link to this Award can be found here.